-Pharmacy managers can and should take the opportunity to create a social media presence and market the organization on social media, as corporate policy might dictate.
+Pharmacy managers can and should take the opportunity to create a presence and market the organization on social media, as corporate policy might dictate.
 In doing so, the manager should consult marketing professionals with social media experience either to get things started or perhaps boost an online presence that lacks sizzle or is even detrimental.
 With at least part of the business reputation and even its economic viability at stake, the manager must be attuned to reaching all sorts of existing and potential customers in various ways.
 Just be prepared and have assistance with the social media pages, however, as having a page that is inactive or inaccurate could actually harm the business.

 1Triemstra JD, Poeppelman RS, Arora VM.
 Correlations between hospitals’ social media presence and reputation score and ranking: Cross-sectional analysis.
 J Med Internet Res.
 2018;20:e289.

 Shane P. Desselle, RPh, PhD, FAPhA, Professor of Social/Behavioral Pharmacy at Touro University California

 AccessMedicine Network is the place to keep up on new releases for the Access products, get short form didactic content, read up on practice impacting highlights, and watch video featuring authors of your favorite books in medicine.
 Create a MyAccess profile and follow our contributors to stay informed via email updates.